-Read page 228 (name supers) 10 of Burum, I. and Quinn, S. (2015).
+Reading: Page 228 (name supers) 10 of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

 Discussion: Legal factors when reporting as a mojo, given the nature of mojo work.

 Demonstration: The potential of secret recording apps.
 Demonstrate using iPhone and digital TV.

-Read Chapter 13 (Ethical and Legal Aspects of Mojo, pages 264-283) of Burum, I. and Quinn, S. (2015).
+Reading: Chapter 13 (Ethical and Legal Aspects of Mojo, pages 264-283) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

 Homework: Students will each make a mojo video (maximum 100 seconds) in which they review something.
+You choose.
 It can be anything: a book, a film, the university cafeteria or the music of a busker.
 You might be able to find a news angle to be able to turn this into one of your assessments.

-Overview: The final stage in the mojo process is uploading your video.
-This can take time, and can be done via wifi or 4G.
-You need to know where to find wifi when reporting in the field.
+Uploading, file management and social media Overview: The final stage in the mojo process is uploading your video.
+This can take time.
+It happens via wifi or 4G (or possibly 5G this year).
+It is vital you know how to get your story back to your producer / office when reporting in the field.

-Read Chapter 12 (File Delivery and Phone Management, pages 252-263) of Burum, I. and Quinn, S. (2015).
+Reading: Chapter 12 (File Delivery and Phone Management, pages 252-263) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

 Discuss file storage methods, especially SanDisk.
 This is a link to the company’s web site.